nf-core/diseasemodulediscovery/docs/output.md

 ### g:Profiler

-[g:Profiler](https://biit.cs.ut.ee/gprofiler/gost) is used via the R package [gprofiler2](https://cran.r-project.org/web/packages/gprofiler2/index.html) to perform over-representation analysis (ORA), i.e., to find gene sets of pathways the module nodes are enriched in.
+[g:Profiler](https://biit.cs.ut.ee/gprofiler/gost) is used via the R package [gprofiler2](https://cran.r-project.org/web/packages/gprofiler2/index.html) to perform over-representation analysis (ORA), i.e., to find gene sets of pathways in which the module nodes are enriched.
 For this, the module nodes are used as foreground, and all nodes of the corresponding input network as background.

 <details markdown="1">
 <summary>Output files</summary>